 The required findings have been made and this written narrative and accompanying documentation demonstrate that the application is consistent with the applicable provisions of the City of Sandy Development Code.
-The evidence in the record is substantial and supports approval of the application.
-Therefore, City staff can rely upon this information in its approval of this Variance application.
+The evidence in the record is substantial and the City staff can rely upon this information in its approval of the application.